 their Chichen Itza property.
 This green hotel owners and staff team, composed by 99% local

-programs, encourage sound ecological practices, and help improve the
+encourage sound ecological practices, and help improve the

-well-being of Maya rural people within the region of
+well-being of Maya rural people close to

 Hacienda Chichen Resort has been annually

 included in National Geographic Editors' favorite green "Hotels we Love: Stay

 List," due to our sustainable commitment and soulful green

 living practices, friendly ambiance and commitment to serve with

 traveler visiting Yucatan and

 All our eco-friendly hotel practices and efforts are constantly

 updated and innovated with new green technology to protect the